Shristi1611/ml-unwrapped/README.md

 ## Philosophy

 Most ML tutorials teach you to call `.fit()`.
-This series teaches you what `.fit()` is actually doing — every gradient, every matrix operation, every assumption that high-level libraries silently make on your behalf.
+This series teaches you what `.fit()` is actually doing- every gradient, every matrix operation, every assumption that high-level libraries silently make on your behalf.

 No scikit-learn.
 No TensorFlow.
 No PyTorch.
 Just NumPy and the math.